vrajroutu/llmfinetune/README.md

-# Phi-2 Journal Fine-tuning with QLoRA
+# Phi-2 Fine-tuning with QLoRA

 This repository contains the code and instructions for fine-tuning the Phi-2 language model using QLoRA (Quantization-Based Low-Rank Adaptation) for generating journal entries based on personal notes.